 “This was an act of terror, and a particularly cowardly act of terror, aimed at innocent civilians,” New York City Mayor Bill de Blasio said during a press conference Tuesday evening.

-The use of vehicles as weapons in terror attacks is a frequent tactic for extremists, who have used it to kill over 100 people in Europe in recent years.
-The self-described Islamic State has long advocated for its supporters to carry out such attacks, and has featured them heavily in its propaganda.
+The use of vehicles as weapons in terror attacks is a frequent tactic for extremists, who have adopted it to kill more than 100 people in Europe in recent years.
+The self-described Islamic State has long advocated for its supporters to carry out such attacks and has featured them heavily in its propaganda.

-In response to such attacks, governments have considered a wide range of defensive measures, including installing protective netting that can trap tires, and putting stricter regulations on vehicle rentals.
+In response to this type of attack, governments have considered a wide range of defensive measures, including installing protective netting that can trap tires and putting stricter regulations on vehicle rentals.
 Cities have also added barriers such as concrete blocks and security bollards to protect heavily populated areas from trucks and cars.